tidev/ti.imageview/README.md

 the default downloading and caching method build into the platforms natively.
 If you don't need any of the functionalities provided by this module, it is recommended not to use this.

-Currently, this module also does not work with local images or blobs.
-Only use it when your images are remote.

 ## Usage

 Install Ti.ImageView by running the NPM command below in your `lib` folder in alloy, or in classic run it